0x100/stagelog/README.md

 }
 ```

-And then build your app.
+Then build your app.

-Result logging:
+Result output:

 ```
 Initialization...